2012 Nissan Xterra Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The 2012 Nissan Xterra is a good option for those who want a rugged off-roader with plenty of utility and space.
-Its 4.0-liter V6 has lots of power, but its on-road ride simply can't compete with crossovers like the Honda CR-V and Toyota RAV4.
-Then again, they can’t compete with the Xterra when the pavement ends.
+Reviewers say the 2012 Nissan Xterra is a good option for those who want a rugged off-roader with plenty of utility and space.
+Its 4.0-liter V6 has lots of power, but its on-road ride simply can't compete with crossovers like the Honda CR-V and Toyota RAV4, test drivers say.

 - "It's worth noting that compared to newer crossover SUVs, all of these vehicles come with the inherent downsides of thirsty fuel consumption, a truck-like ride and cabins that aren't exactly cosseting.
 If this is too much for you, consider the Kia Sportage, Mazda CX-7 and Subaru Forester.
 All you'll really lose is the off-road ability.
 Well, that and the easy ability to transport that elk." -- Edmunds